Foundation / Corporation

 The Foundation works with project partners over several years to establish sustainable care.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Online application: http://hear-the-world.force.com/htw/application
+Online application: https://hear-the-world.secure.force.com/htw/application

 For feedback or further information, please send an e-mail to email@example.com. or on the phone at +41 58 928 01 01.